Imagine that you are a lay person in your congregation (many of you are).

 Would you like to be person who says “Welcome to our church?”

 Your heart races, the mouth goes dry.
-You think:

 Me?
 I have to say something in front of all those people?